Hans Koning: Biography

 During the Vietnam War he turned his attention to protest, helping to found the still-active 'RESIST' organization in Cambridge, Massachusetts, with Noam Chomsky among others.
 He was also a creative writing professor at Boston University between 1971-72.

 For the next thirty years he wrote fiction and non-fiction and was a two-time recipient of a National Endowment for the Arts fellowship for creative writers, for fiction.
 Four of his novels were made into films: A Walk with Love and Death, which was Anjelica Huston's first film, directed by her father, John Huston; The Revolutionary, starring Jon Voight; Death of a Schoolboy, for BBC London, and The Petersburg-Cannes Express.

 From 2000 to 2006 he also found time to run Literary Discord, a radio program broadcast by WPKN Bridgeport, dedicated to discussing such literature and the state of publishing in the United States.
-He interviewed, among many others, Russel Banks and Sadi Ranson about the state of publishing in the United States.
+He interviewed, among many others, Russell Banks and Sadi Ranson about the state of publishing in the United States.

+His archive is held at Boston University.